Fully accredited, reliable pest control in the South East: 01233 640191

 Latest Pest News

-During summer when wasp grubs hatch they head out of the nest by following daylight.
+When wasp grubs hatch they head out of the nest by following daylight.
 It’s quite dark inside a wasps nest so natural daylight leads them out of the nest entrance / exit point and then outdoors where they can forage for food and nest building.

 In most cases you can stop wasps entering the living areas of you home simply but blocking these points with suitable materials, sometimes even tissue paper is enough.